volodymyr68/CRUD_Application/README.md

 # CRUD_Application
-Simple crud application without data base
+Simple crud aplication with database.
+To start this project you need to install tomcat 8 - 9 version. url- /people